 Granger and the soldiers arrived at the Port of Galveston.

 This marker commemorates enslaved Africans in Galveston during the late 18th and early 19th centuries and the millions of captive Africans who perished during the transatlantic slave trade known as the Middle Passage.
 Galveston was one of the 48 known ports of entry in the U.S. for enslaved Africans who survived the transatlantic crossing.
-The marker is housed by the Galveston Historical Foundation and is located at the Texas Seaport Museum.
+The marker is housed by the Galveston Historical Foundation and is located at the Galveston Historic Seaport.
 Hear more about the Middle Passage from Joan Hubert, a member of the African American Heritage Committee with the Galveston Historical Foundation.

 From Pier 21, you will walk to 2201 Strand.